Understanding the Blank Parts of a Flower Diagram: A full breakdown to Floral Anatomy

 1. The Stigma

 The stigma is the uppermost part of the pistil.
-It is often sticky or hairy to see to it that pollen grains adhere to it upon contact.
+It is often sticky or hairy to make sure pollen grains adhere to it upon contact.
 When a pollinator lands on the flower, the pollen sticks to the stigma, marking the beginning of the fertilization process.
 In a diagram, the stigma is the flat or rounded "landing pad" at the very top of the central column.

 2. The Style